awsdocs/amazon-emr-release-guide/doc_source/emr-spark-docker.md

 Changes in 4.6-14:
 ```

-## Using a Docker Image from Docker Hub<a name="emr-spark-dockerhub"></a>
+## Using a Docker image from Docker Hub<a name="emr-spark-dockerhub"></a>

 To use Docker Hub, you must deploy your cluster to a public subnet and configure it to use Docker Hub as a trusted registry\.
-For more information, see [Configure Docker Integration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html)\.
+For more information, see [Configure Docker integration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html)\.

 In this example, the cluster needs the following additional configuration to make sure that the your\-public\-repo repository on Docker Hub is trusted\.
 When using Docker Hub, replace this repository name with your actual repository\.